ktarpey/watchlist-client-js/docs/content/concepts/security.md

 * Perhaps users are identified using an SSO technology.
 * Perhaps users are assumed to be valid because your software runs in a trusted environment.

-**Since your system authenticated the user, it is responsible for token generation.** The Barchart Watchlist Service will _decode_ your token and _verify_ its authenticity (using a shared secret).
+**Since your system authenticated the user, it is responsible for token generation.**

+Each interaction with the Barchart Watchlist Service will include a JWT.
+Barchart will _decode_ your token and _verify_ the token's authenticity (using a shared secret).

 #### Token Payload